Home Remedies for Heel Pain

 What are the Causes of Heel Pain?

 Plantar Fasciitis tends to present with heel pain, notably with the first few steps taken after getting out of bed in the morning.
 The pain usually subsides after a few steps but worsens again as the day progresses.
 Diagnosis of Plantar Fasciitis is done by a healthcare provider who will diagnose your condition based on symptoms and a physical exam.
 An x-ray may be called for to rule out a stress fracture or bone spurs.

-Achilles’ tendonitis commonly presents with pain and swelling on the back of the heel and is usually worse after weight bearing exercise.
-Similar to platar fasciitis, achilles’ tendonitis is painful upon getting out of bed and resolves with a few steps.
-The usual way to diagnose achilles tendonitis (inflammation of the Achilles tendon) is undergoing a physical exam.
+Achilles’ tendonitis commonly presents with pain and swelling on the back of the heel and is usually worse after weight-bearing exercise.
+Similar to plantar fasciitis, Achilles’ tendonitis is painful upon getting out of bed and resolves with a few steps.
+The usual way to diagnose Achilles tendonitis (inflammation of the Achilles tendon) is undergoing a physical exam.
 This exam may include palpating the tendon, walking on the balls of your feet, and range of motion testing.